-However, Theo’s life is thrown into further confusions on the arrival of his money grabbing and alcoholic father (Luke Wilson).
-A return that leads the young boy from the comfort of the city to a remote and run down estate on the edge of Las Vegas.
-His father intent on using Theo and his mother’s money too further his gambling addiction.
-Its is here that young Theo meets a fellow outsider from Ukraine named Boris (Finn Wolfhard).
-Their friendship developing in a fog of alcohol, drugs and unrequited love.
-However, on the death of his father, Theo decides to run back to the city, finding his home in the antique shop with Hobie his surrogate father.
+However, Theo’s life is further confused with the arrival of his money-grabbing and alcoholic father (Luke Wilson), who whisks him from the comfort of the city to a remote and run-down estate on the edge of Las Vegas.
+His father intends to use Theo and his mother’s money to further his gambling addiction, and it’s here that Theo meets a fellow outsider from Ukraine named Boris (Finn Wolfhard).
+The boys develop a close friendship; however, after his father’s death, Theo runs back to the city, finding a home in Hobie’s antique shop.

-Adult Theo hides behind a veneer of affluence, his drug taking and vulnerability hidden from public view.
-His life never having recovered from the trauma of his youth.
-While the priceless painting still lays wrapped and hidden from public knowledge.
-However, on a chance encounter with his old friend Boris (Aneurin Barnard) in a city bar, unspoken secrets are revealed.
-With Theo’s life facing danger; the painting at its heart.
+Adult Theo (Ansel Elgort) hides behind a veneer of affluence, his drug-taking and vulnerability hidden from public view.
+Meanwhile, the priceless painting remains hidden from general knowledge.
+However, on a chance encounter with his old friend Boris (Aneurin Barnard) in a city bar, the secret of the painting is revealed.